ietf-wg-alto/wg-materials/FutureALTO/alto-direction-of-work.md

 Placeholder to discuss future ALTO work.
 The discussion is open till end of May 2023.

-# Proposal # 1: Support ATLO Operations
+# Proposal # 1: Support ALTO Operations

 ## Rationale